 CBOT soyabean futures fall

+But soyabeans still posted a weekly gain of 3.1%.
+The most-active contract has risen for five weeks in a row, its longest stretch since a six-week rally that ended in late September.

+- National Oilseed Processors Association members crushed 183.159 million bushels of soyabeans in December, the second biggest monthly crush on record but below the average of market forecasts.

-Private exporters reported the sale of 464,300 tonnes of soyabeans to unknown destinations, the US Agriculture Department said on Wednesday morning.
-It was the largest daily soyabean sale since June.
+Private exporters reported the sale of 318,000 tonnes of soyabeans to unknown destinations for delivery in the 2021/22 marketing year, the US Agriculture Department said.

-Analysts were expecting a USDA report on Thursday to show that weekly export sales of soyabeans were in a range between 400,000 and 1.2 million tonnes.
-A week ago, soyabean export sales totaled just 116,764 tonnes.

 Comments are closed on this story.